tsontag5/Personal-Website/README.md

 - Designed and programmed a game app on android called Take your Time using Android Studio
 - Worked with a group to design and program a website for a small company called Vortex Meditation Fountains using Vue.js and JetBrains Space

+### Interpersonal – Movie Theater Team Member – Customer Service

+- Assisted customers with locating snacks and introducing them to new additional snacks related to their snacking interests; handled customer transactions, including cash and credit.
+- Helped maintain facility cleanliness and participated in supervision meetings.

-### Interpersonal – Volunteer – Inventory Management
+### Interpersonal – Church Volunteer – Inventory Management

 - Assisted customers with locating snacks and introducing them to new additional snacks related to their snacking interests; handled customer transactions, including cash and credit.
 - Made and sold coffee alongside snacks and other drinks at a local church campus.